hemz0725/food-delivery-analytics/questions.md

 **Q49 · Operations**
 You are asked to build a monthly agent leaderboard.
 A junior analyst ranks agents purely by average rating.
 What are at least 3 reasons this leaderboard is misleading?
 Redesign the ranking criteria to be fairer and more operationally meaningful.

-> ⚠ **Trap:** Agents with only 1 delivery can hold a perfect 5.0.
-Agents with NULL ratings look artificially better or worse.
-High-volume agents are structurally penalised compared to low-volume ones.

 ---

 **Q50 · Revenue**
 The CEO wants a single-page business summary for Q1 2024 (Jan–Mar).
 Using only this dataset, define the 6 most important KPIs you would report, the biggest risk you would flag, one growth opportunity you see, and one data quality issue that might be distorting the numbers.
 Justify every choice.

-> ⚠ **Trap:** Open-ended.
-Tests whether you know what matters vs what's merely easy to compute.

 ---

-*50 questions · 7 traps · 6 domains · 1 dataset*